TANISHK-RANA/clash-of-clans-tracker/README.md

 # Clash of Clans Tracker

 A full-stack web application that allows users to search and view statistics for Clash of Clans players and clans.
-The application features a beautiful CoC-inspired dark theme with gold accents.
+The application features a beautiful CoC-inspired dark theme with gold accents, smooth animations, and a fully responsive mobile-friendly design.

 ## Features